- Somizi and Khaya Dladla have been dragged on social media for allegedly breaking Mzansi's lockdown rules

 The couple's trip has attracted negative comments for allegedly breaking the lockdown regulations following the viral video.

-In other news, Master KG's hit song titled Jerusalema has become a viral global dance sensation.
+In other news, Master KG's hit song titled Jerusalema.
 People from all corners of the globe are getting together to dance to the muso's track so they can post their clips on social media.

 The star could not be more grateful for all the support and has been blown away by how many different countries his song is being grooved to in.
 People from France, Italy, Spain, Jamaica, Belgium, Germany, Switzerland, Austria and Canada have all expressed how much they love the song.